ibm-cloud-docs/hpc-ibm-spectrumlsf/before_deploying.md

 # Before you begin deploying
 {: #getting-started-tutorial}

-{{site.data.keyword.spectrum_full}} enables users to deploy HPC clusters that use LSF as a scheduling software.
-The deployment is performed by using Terraform and {{site.data.keyword.bplong_notm}} as automation frameworks.
+{{site.data.keyword.spectrum_full}} allows users to deploy HPC clusters with LSF as the scheduling software, leveraging Terraform and IBM Cloud Schematics for automation.

 ## Confirm your {{site.data.keyword.cloud}} settings
 {: #confirm-cloud-settings}